emarcey/cicerone/glossary/brewing/terms.clean.md

 # Original Gravity
 -  density of wort prior to fermentation, giving an estimate of wort sugar content as well as potential alcohol content

+# Packaging
+-  the final stage of the finishing process, where beer is packaged in kegs, cans, or bottles
+-  quality control is critical here
+-  concerns:
+	-  air exposure
+	-  infection
+-  empty space in bottles usually filled with $CO_2$ using "cap on foam" process
+	-  beer is agitated to fill neck with foam, then cap is affixed when foam reaches top of bottle
+	-  quality control will periodically check bottles
+-  some breweries will pasteurize

+# Pasteurization
+-  sanitizing process that drastically reduces possibility of off flavors from microbes in packaged beer
+-  heat required changes flavor profile
+-  most small brewers do no pasteurize, but common where returnable bottles are used

 # Phenolic Off Flavor (Pof)
 -  a sometimes-desired pepper and/or clove flavor imparted by ale yeasts that produce phenols (i.e. ales with the PAD gene (Phenyl Acrylate Decarboxylase))

+# Plato
+-  a measure of gravity, expressed in degrees, which represents the percent, by weight, of extract in the solution being measured

+# Polyphenols
+-  a category of complex molecules that play roles in plant coloration, structure, protection, and other places
+-  affinity for binding to proteins
+-  tannins are one example

+# Protein
+-  one or more chains of hundreds - thousands of amino acids, with varied functions in cells
+-  enzymes are an important example

 # Real Ale
 -  beer that undergoes secondary fermentation in its serving vessel AND is dispensed without the use of supplementary carbon dioxide